 While I awaited registration in 2004, my first ceremonies were 'non-legal' general ceremonies including namings, renewal of vows and commitments.

 I was formally registered as a civil marriage celebrant on 2 September 2004.
 I later trained in funeral celebrancy and added this to my ceremony repertoire.
-In the ensuing years, I performed hundreds of civil weddings and general civil ceremonies.
+In the ensuing years, I performed hundreds of civil weddings, funerals and general civil ceremonies.
 I feel so privileged to have been a part of so many people's lives.